JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 I'm a big fan of Jtag, so I use riscv64-unknown-linux-gnu-gdb with target remote session to openocd.
 This works well for

-(a) code load of the kernel elf via Jtag
+- code load of the kernel elf via Jtag
-(b) setting breakpoints anywhere in the kernel and inspecting kernel variables at the breakpoint.
+- setting breakpoints anywhere in the kernel and inspecting kernel variables at the breakpoint.

 But gdb doesnt work well for user code debugging.
 For one thing, user code runs using virtual memory remapping and for another the paging remapping protects against writing to code space which gdb does (TODO: try modifying xv6 to allow writing to user code space,